 As can be expected when visiting somewhere this remote in the developing world, we saw a striking amount of poverty on Koh Rong.

 It was difficult to see the children without shoes and the homes with dirt floors and no electricity–these conditions were especially apparent during our ATV tour when we visited more rural spots on the island.

-While none of us can solve poverty individually, I would encourage everyone to keep perspective here, especially if things do not go according to plan.
+While none of us can solve poverty individually, I would encourage everyone to keep perspective here, especially if (and when) things do not go according to plan.